xSomoy/Study/Book-SJC/Chapter-00/C00-Notes.md

 ***Some C Features?***
 ```
+1. C is a structured language.
+2. It is a Mid-Level language.
+3. C is complied language.
+4. It is a general purpose language.

 ```

 ***What is Memory?
 What is Bit and Byte?***
 ```
+Memory is computers storage to store value for calculations.
+Bit is the smallest unit of computer storage.
+8 bit is 1 Byte.
+Computer calculates mainly in bytes.
 ```

 ***ASCII value of n,c and g?***